Panel Study of Income Dynamics: Topical information

 Many of these areas have been included in the instrument since 1968.
 Hundreds of additional variables that fall into other domains have been collected in various waves throughout the history of the PSID.
 No identifying information is distributed to data users and the identity of all respondents is held in confidence.

-Approximately 3,200 peer-reviewed publications – one every 2.5 days – are based on PSID data published in the fields of economics, sociology, demography, psychology, child development, public health, medicine, education, communications, and others.
-The PSID was named one of the National Science Foundation's "Sensational Sixty," NSF-funded inventions, innovations and discoveries that have become commonplace in American lives.
+Approximately 7,600 peer-reviewed publications are based on PSID data published in the fields of economics, sociology, demography, psychology, child development, public health, medicine, education, communications, and others.
+The PSID was named one of the National Science Foundation's "Sensational Sixty" NSF-funded inventions, innovations and discoveries that have become commonplace in American lives.

 Researchers and funding

 The main source of support for the study comes from the National Science Foundation, the National Institute on Aging and the National Institute of Child Health and Human Development.
 There are other important sponsors of the study as well including the Office of the Assistant Secretary for Planning and Evaluation of the United States Department of Health and Human Services, the Economic Research Service of the United States Department of Agriculture, the United States Department of Housing and Urban Development and the Center on Philanthropy at Indiana University.